patheros/PathSetManuals/modules/Spork.md

 # Spork
 ![Image of Spork module](../images/Spork.png)

 Spork is compact granular effects module.
-It has six togglable modes, each with two mysterious parameters, as well as a grain size and overlap paramters.
+It has six togglable modes, each with two mysterious parameters, as well as a grain size and overlap parameters.
 Each of the four parameters has a dedicated CV and attenuverter.

 ## Panel